CARCHEX vs. Endurance

 CARCHEX vs. Endurance policies

-CARCHEX has a slightly shorter waiting period but a much higher standard deductible ($200).
-Endurance has a lower standard deductible on most plans ($100) but charges a $500 deductible for most plans covering European luxury vehicles, like Audis, BMWs, Mercedes and Porsches.
+CARCHEX has a higher standard deductible at $200, compared with Endurance’s $100.
+However, Endurance charges a $500 deductible for most plans covering European luxury vehicles, like Audi, BMW, Mercedes and Porsche.

-If you sell your car during your warranty term, both companies let you transfer your warranty to the new owner if you pay a small fee ($50 in most states).
+If you sell your car during your warranty term, both companies let you transfer your warranty to the new owner if you pay a small fee.
+This is $50 in most states.

 CARCHEX | Endurance | |